vincentbernat/awesome-configuration/README.md

    the wallpaper per screen and therefore, the script may seem a bit useless but I keep it.

- - I am using `xautolock` + `i3lock` as a screensaver.
+ - I am using `xss-lock` with `i3lock` as a screensaver.
+It relies on standard X screensaver handling (and therefore is easy for application to disable) and also supports systemd inhibitors.
 Nothing fancy but I reuse the wallpaper built above.
 A notification is sent 10 seconds before starting.

  - In `rc/apparance.lua`, you may be interested by the way I configure GTK2 and GTK3 to have an unified look.
 It works and it does not